Quality matters when hiring for a big project. Call a Best Pick now!

 Run the pump.
 Running the pump frequently aids in water turnover, which keeps chemicals balanced.
 You should run the pump roughly eight hours a day, though it should be run longer when the outside temperature is higher or when the pool is more frequently used.

 Clean the filter.
 Your pool’s filter should be cleaned periodically.
 This process and its frequency are dependent on the pool’s type of filter—sand, cartridge, or diatomaceous earth (DE).
 For example, with a sand filter, you may need to backwash the system a few times a month.
 The key to knowing when to clean the filter is to check the readings on the system’s pressure gauges.
 When the pressure is a certain amount above the baseline, it is time to clean the filter.
 Consult the manufacturer’s manual for steps to follow for your specific model.

 Check the water level.
 Pools lose water through evaporation and use, so you’ll want to be sure that the level of water meets the skimmers for filtering if there isn’t an automatic water supply.
 You can use a garden hose to fill the pool to its proper water level.
 Be aware that doing this changes the chemical balance, so you may need to adjust the water chemistry afterward.

 Winterize.
 Cold weather can affect a pool’s equipment, making it necessary to winterize it properly.
-See tips for winterizing your pool and other parts of your yard here.

 If you don’t have the time to perform these tasks regularly, consider hiring a professional pool service to handle maintenance for you.
 These companies can often check for additional issues as well as offer maintenance plans to fit your individual needs, whether as weekly, biweekly, or one-time cleanups.